g0v/twgeojson/README.md

 # Installation

+Use npm to install all required modules, including d3 and simplify:

+    npm install

 To build taiwan geographic json files you'll need the following:
  * unrar - install it with 'brew install unrar' or your favorite package manager.
  * ogr2ogr - with GDAL pacakge, which can be found at: